andrewdallow/Magento2Practise/app/code/Ecommistry/Blog/README.md

 script, then later, Upgrade the existing table with an update_time column and a column referencing the id of a topic.
 A new Topic table is also added.

+## Update 1.0.5
+Added Extension Attributes to Blog and a Plugin which adds the topic name and description to the blog extension attributes.
+The Topic name and description can now be obtained from the blog model directly.

 ## Update 1.0.4
 Manually added Factories and Proxies for both \Ecommistry\Blog\Api\Data\BlogInterface and \Ecommistry\Blog\Api\Data\TopicInterface.